jacobemery/install_oracle_z/README.md

 ## Pre-requisites:
 - Root shell to RHEL>=v8 on IBM zSystems.
-- RPM packages for Oracle Database and ASM for s390x architecture from the [Oracle Software Delivery Cloud](https://edelivery.oracle.com/) downloaded to your server.
+- RPM packages for Oracle Database and ASM for s390x architecture from the [Oracle Software Delivery Cloud](https://edelivery.oracle.com/) downloaded or accessible via NFS.
 - Minumum of 2GB RAM and 10GB (+16GB if using ASM) of disk space.

 ## Instructions: